Introduction and Inspirations

 Overview

-As you might already know, in a programming language, a variable is just a name associated with a storage location in memory.
+A variable, as in most programming languages, can be viewed as just a name associated with a storage location in memory.
 Such storage location is responsible for holding data that can be changed during the execution of a program.

 Variables in Bleach

-The fourth one is that, if during the declaration of a variable, an initializer is not provided, then, by default, the variable will store the nil value inside itself:
+- In Bleach, if the declaration of a variable does not have an initializer, then, by default, the variable will store the

 let someVariable;